-Using the Version 6 database, the World Bank has revising the potential benefits downwards to a miserly \$3.13 per head in the developing world (in contrast to the \$79.04 per head in the developed world)22.
-This work acknowledges the difficulties associated with anticipating an outcome for the Doha Development Agenda (DDA) and recognises some of the issues such as sensitive products, the bound versus applied tariffs, problems of quota rates and preference erosion and that of defining and disciplining reductions in agricultural supports in OECD countries, but nonetheless the model has South Africa as a separate country (although Australia and New Zealand are aggregated).
+Using the Version 6 database, the World Bank has revised the potential benefits downwards to a miserly \$3.13 per head in the developing world (in contrast to the \$79.04 per head in the developed world)23.
+This work acknowledges the difficulties associated with anticipating an outcome for the Doha Development Agenda (DDA) and recognises some of the issues such as sensitive products, bound versus applied tariffs, problems of quota rates and preference erosion and that of defining and disciplining reductions in agricultural supports in OECD countries; but nonetheless the model has South Africa as a separate country (although Australia and New Zealand are aggregated).
 The scenarios focus on cuts to agricultural protection, and include scenarios where different exemptions for sensitive sectors are allowed.
 Results are expressed as dollar and percentage changes in real income at 2015 from what they otherwise would have been.

-Globally the results for possible agricultural outcomes are modest: from only \$13.4 billion or 0,03 percent of world income under a situation where special products are allowed to be exempted, to \$74.5 billion where they are not23.
-High income countries are the winners, and in some instance where special products can be exempted the developing countries as a group actually lose out.
-For South Africa the gains are very modest but always positive: from
+Globally the results for possible agricultural outcomes are modest: from only \$13.4 billion or 0.03 per cent of world income under a situation where special products are allowed to be exempted, to \$74.5 billion where they are not24.
+Highincome countries are the winners, and in some instances where special products can be exempted the developing countries as a group actually lose out.
+For South Africa the gains are very modest but always positive: from \$0.01 to \$0.03 billion under the agricultural scenarios (0.05 to 0.17 percentage change in real income at 2015).
+Looking at the extreme position of complete global liberalisation in all sectors (including non-agriculture) South African gains for agriculture increase to \$9.3 billion, of which \$3.4 billion comes from agriculture (with \$2.5 and \$0.9 billion of this latter from primary agricultural products and processed foods respectively).
+Limiting the changes to some sensitive products in markets such as Japan, Korea and Taiwan results in gains of only two-thirds of this level, indicating just how sensitive both the models and the DDA are to scenario changes.
+The big gainers overall from full agricultural liberalisation are the Latin American countries Brazil and Argentina, and New Zealand and Australia (with the latter as a grouping so that we cannot give a figure for New Zealand, assuming that it is likely to be perhaps the highest globally in percentage terms for agricultural reforms, with the possible exception of Brazil).

-22 Anderson, K. and Martin, W. (2005), and Hertel, T. and Winters, A. (2005)
+23 Anderson and Martin (2005) and Hertel and Winters (2005).